SiamIslamSagor/oldenfyre-dashboard/BACKEND_API_DOCUMENTATION.md

   - All numeric fields must be non-negative
   - Discount must be between 0 and 100
   - Product codes follow format: 4 digits + 1 letter (e.g., "1234A")
+  - **Automatic Status Management**: When `pricing.discount` is greater than 0, product status is automatically set to "discontinued"

 - **Success Response (201):**